Photo: © Melanie Dunea/CPi

 About the Author

-KEVIN YOUNG is the Director of the Schomburg Center for Research in Black Culture and was recently named poetry editor for The New Yorker.
-He is the author of eleven books of poetry and prose, including Blue Laws: Selected & Uncollected Poems 1995-2015, longlisted for the National Book Award; and Book of Hours, a finalist for the Kingsley Tufts Poetry Award and winner of the Lenore Marshall Prize from the Academy of American Poets.
-His collection Jelly Roll: a blues was a finalist for both the National Book Award and the Los Angeles Times Book Prize for Poetry.
-His nonfiction book The Grey Album: On the Blackness of Blackness won the Graywolf Press Nonfiction Prize and the PEN Open Book Award, and was a New York Times Notable Book and a finalist for the 2013 National Book Critics Circle Award for criticism.
-He is the editor of eight other collections, the author of a forthcoming nonfiction book on the rise of hoaxes and fake news in American life, and was inducted into the American Academy of Arts and Science in 2016.at Emory University.
-He was inducted into the American Academy of Arts and Sciences in 2016.
+KEVIN YOUNG is the director of the Schomburg Center for Research in Black Culture and poetry editor of The New Yorker.
+He is the author of twelve books of poetry and prose, including Blue Laws: Selected & Uncollected Poems 1995-2015, long-listed for the National Book Award; and Book of Hours, a finalist for the Kingsley Tufts Poetry Award and winner of the Lenore Marshall Prize from the Academy of American poets.
+Young’s book Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News was a New York Times Notable Book and a finalist for the National Book Critics Circle Award.
+His collection Jelly Roll: A Blues was a finalist for both the National Book Award and the Los Angeles Times Book Prize for Poetry.
+His nonfiction book The Grey Album: On the Blackness of Blackness won the Graywolf Press Nonfiction Prize and the PEN Open Book Award.
+Distinguished Professor at Emory, Young is the editor of eight other collections and was inducted into the American Academy of Arts and Sciences in 2016.